NCATSTranslator/TranslatorArchitecture/README.md

    1. Inverting symmetric predicates, e.g. if the KP contains information that A and B are correlated, then it should respond with that information whether the query is asked in the form A-[correlated_with]->B or B-[correlated_with]->A.
 1. ReasonerAPI best practices:
    1. When an ARA obtains an edge with the same subject, predicate, and object from two KPs, it should represent these as two edges in the knowledge_graph component of a ReasonerAPI message.
-   1. For each result returned by an ARA, every edge binding to a qgraph edge must contain all kgraph edges consistent with the bound nodes and the qgraph predicate and qualifiers.
+   1. An ARA result is defined by the bindings of knowledge graph nodes to query graph nodes.
+For a given set of node bindings, there can be only a single result.
+ARAs may include node and edges that do not bind to query_graph nodes, but these must be included with the result as defined by the bound nodes.
 1. ARAs obtain biomedical data only via KPs (or other ARAs), not from locally-cached aggregated graphs or non-Translator data sources.
 1. Aggregated graphs must be created at the consortium level and exposed as a KP.
 1. Components that do not fulfill the responsibilities of KPs and ARAs can still be stand-alone elements of the architecture to provide particular functionality; such tools will use the Translator ReasonerAPI whenever possible.